 To define the number of colors, go to Palette and first specify the type of palette you wish to use.

 This will have a direct impact on the number of colors accessible on Colors (Color Accuracy in Percentage).

-So, depending on the palette you’ve chosen, you’ll have a smaller or wider range of colors accessible.
+So, depending on your chosen palette, you’ll have a smaller or wider range of colors accessible.
 After that, you may manually adjust the amount.

 At the bottom, you’ll find the “Advanced” sub-menu, which allows you to adjust the number of paths and refine the trace even more.